michaelfranzl/grbl-streamer/README.rst

-Gerbil -- A universal Grbl interface module for Python3
+Gerbil -- Universal Grbl interface module for Python3
 =======================================================

 Universal Grbl CNC firmware interface module for Python3 providing a convenient high-level API for scripting or integration into parent applications like GUI's.

 There are a number of streaming applications available for the Grbl CNC controller, but none of them seem to be an universal, re-usable standard Python module.
 Gerbil attempts to fill that gap.

 Gerbil is a name of a cute desert rodent.
-We chose the name due to its similarity to the name "Grbl".
+It is chosen due to its similarity to the name "Grbl", of which probably nobody knows what it means ;)

 Features